 - Use teachable moments to discuss the harms of alcohol abuse.

-- Never make light of alcohol abuse, joke about it, or show amusement about it.
+- Never make light of alcohol abuse or joke about it.

 - Contributes to good health.

 On the other hand, the abuse of alcohol is bad.
 It can do these things.

 - Harms friendships and relationships.

 - Reduce the length of life.

 - Harm health.